 In fact, the United States has never guaranteed U.S. citizenship to residents of another nation in perpetuity.
 With looser ties and no U.S. representation under independence or free association, no ballot can guarantee Puerto Rico voters that Congress will decide to keep US citizenship for a nation that may vote against it in the United Nations.

 Even residents of the three current Freely Associated States of the United States do not possess U.S. citizenship.
 The U.S. currently has relationships with three Freely Associated States: the Republic of the Marshall Islands (RMI), Palau and the Federated States of Micronesia.
 None of these nations’ residents have U.S. citizenship.
 The only nation that has a majority of U.S. residents is, indeed, the United States.

-In 1991, then Secretary of Justice Richard Thornburgh clearly established the United States’ position on dual citizenship.
+In 1991, then Attorney General Richard Thornburgh clearly established the United States’ position on dual citizenship.
 He said that it would not be in the best interest of the United States to grant dual citizenship to an independent nation whose population consists entirely of U.S. citizens.
 If Puerto Rico becomes politically independent, its residents would have to choose between U.S. citizenship and the citizenship of the new republic.
 If Puerto Ricans choose a free association with the United States, U.S. citizenship could not be guaranteed together with Puerto Rico citizenship.

 In 2001, Assistant U.S. Attorney General Robert Raben said that a mutual consent stipulation (i.e. that the grant of citizenship cannot be altered except by mutual consent) was “constitutionally unenforceable.”